-If you're interested in more than one subject at Waterloo, many programs allow you to add additional areas of interest.
+If you're interested in more than one subject at Waterloo, many programs allow you to combine areas of interest.
 Most minors and other specializations start in second year.

 As ways to expand your degree, minors and options generally consist of 8-10 courses which you would complete as part of the 40 or so courses for your degree.
-If you meet the requirements for a minor, it becomes part of your degree.
+If you meet the requirements for an option or minor, it becomes part of your degree.
 For example, you can earn a Bachelor of Arts in Honours Anthropology with a minor in Political Science.
 You can view each minor's requirements below.

 Arts, humanities, social sciences